 A CERTIFIED FINANCIAL PLANNER™ professional can help Americans plan their year-end financial strategies in an unusually tumultuous year.

-The mission of Certified Financial Planner Board of Standards, Inc. is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
+ABOUT CFP BOARD The mission of Certified Financial Planner Board of Standards, Inc. is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
 The Board of Directors, in furthering CFP Board’s mission, acts on behalf of the public, CFP® professionals and other stakeholders.
 CFP Board owns the certification marks CFP®, Certified Financial Planner™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.
 CFP Board currently authorizes nearly 80,000 individuals to use these marks in the U.S.

 CONTACT: Jessica Lewis, Communications Specialist P: 202-379-2256 E:firstname.lastname@example.org Twitter: @cfpboardmedia

 ABOUT ROBERT SCHMANSKY, CFP®